HIP Resources and FAQ for Market Managers

 What is HIP?

 The Healthy Incentives Program (HIP) allows all MA SNAP customers to earn an additional $40, $60, or $80 of benefits per month through buying fruits and vegetables from local farmers.
-HIP is a statewide program, the first of its size anywhere in the U.S, and is slated to continue through April 2020.
+HIP is a statewide program, the first of its size anywhere in the U.S.

 Market managers’ role in HIP

 The role you play as market manager, with direct access to both customers and farmers, is crucial to HIP’s overall success.

 The FAQs listed in this resource center have been collected from vendors, market managers, and volunteers across the Valley – read through for ideas to support your customers and vendors.
 Post-HIP forum, please continue to share your feedback and suggestions, to help ensure continued success and ease of the program over its duration.

 Satisfied and happy HIP vendors or customers?
 Ask their permission to take videos or photos of their story to share with CISA or post to the Facebook page (HIP-Healthy Incentives Program, Pioneer Valley).
 Because of the high demand for HIP, additional funds will need to be raised to meet needs, and positive takes on program successes can contribute to legislative and funding decisions.

 What HIP does for your market

 - HIP increases sales.
 HIP is huge – for farmers, for customers, and for your market.
-In the first six months of the program, Massachusetts SNAP consumers have bought more than $1.7 million worth of fruits and vegetables directly from participating HIP farmers, and have spent many tens of thousands more on other SNAP-eligible foods sold by farmers.
-That’s up from $470,000 of combined SNAP sales at the same points of sale throughout all of 2016.
+As of December 2021, Massachusetts SNAP consumers have bought more than $25 million worth of fruits and vegetables directly from participating HIP farmers and markets, and have spent many millions more on other SNAP-eligible foods sold by farmers.
 Increased sales means your market is more profitable and attractive to quality vendors.
 Examples we’ve heard about in the Pioneer Valley:

 - A Hampshire County market reports an increase of EBT sales by roughly 100%